2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer.md

    ```

    If no resources are found, you can proceed to the next step.
+   If there are resources, you may wish to wait until these servers have stopped, or coordinate a maintenance window with the community when disruption and potential data loss should be expected.

 2. **Make the hub unavailable by deleting the `proxy-public` service.**